bamukhier/team-former/readme.md

 ### Requirements for Method 2
 * Python 3.0+ & pip package manager.\
-In addition to these following Python packages:
+in addition to these following Python packages:
 * numpy.
 * eel.
-* func_timeout.\
+* func_timeout.

 to isntall them, run this in the command line for each package `pip install <package_name>`

 ### Method 2